ByAUJay

 };

-This is where “gas optimization” moves from rhetoric to a line item in your ROI model.
+This is where "gas optimization" goes from just talk to actually showing up as a real item in your ROI model.

 import "@matterlabs/hardhat-zksync";